What are Some Benefits of Telehealth for Physicians?

 Types of Telemedicine Software

-1. Aim to maximize your time.
+1. Maximize your time.

-Especially if it integrates with your current dermatology EHR, a telemedicine platform should have a simple setup and minimal learning curve.
+Especially if it integrates with your current EHR, a telemedicine platform should have a simple setup and minimal learning curve.
 That way, you can easily get up and running and not get bogged down by adding this service to your practice’s offerings.